Kenyan Chicken Pilau: Easy Chicken Pilaf Recipe

 After that big disclaimer/ rant, yes I do use bullion cubes in this recipe (just one), and it tastes great.
 Maybe I cook Kenyan Chicken Pilau with a little bit of bullion in it because that was how I learnt to cook it, or maybe I have never attempted it without bullion, and I don’t want to share a pretend recipe with you guys.
 Either way, this is my favorite way to cook Chicken Pilau, and it turns out great each time.

 I call this a Kenyan recipe, but this rice dish is eaten commonly all over east Africa.
 As Jollof rice is to west Africans, so is Pilau to east Africans.
 It is usually served at celebrations, and can be adapted to fit vegetarians and meat eaters alike.
 The choice of meat used is also adaptable to your preference.
-What makes Chicken Pilau special are the spices used in making it.
+What makes a Chicken Pilau recipe special is the spices used in making it.
 Each cook tends to have a slight variation in the quantity of the different spices in their Pilau spice mix, so even though I do not have an exact ratio, to guide me in mixing the spices I use these basic rules:

 - Don’t use more than one stick of cinnamon for 3 cups of rice or less to avoid a cinnamon heavy rice.